zawlinnnaing/zawlinnnaing/README.md

 ### Hi there 👋

 I am **Zaw Lin Naing**.
-A software engineer with a passion to build things both for fun and professionally.
+A software engineer with a passion for building things both for fun and professionally.

 - 🔭 I’m currently working on several personal projects, including but not limited to, [Focus mode chrome extension](https://github.com/zen-suite/focus-mode-extension), [Data structure and algorithms in Golang](https://github.com/zawlinnnaing/data-structures-algorithms-go)
 - 🌱 I’m currently learning Golang